 Exam Overview

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information, download the AP English Literature and Composition Course and Exam Description (CED).
+For more information, download the AP English Literature and Composition Course and Exam Description (.pdf) (CED).

 Encourage your students to visit the AP English Literature and Composition student page for exam information.